skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

 ## ⌨️ Activity: Add a branch ruleset

-Now let's add some protections so that no one accidentally breaks the club registration system:
+To get started, let's add some protections so that no one accidentally breaks the club registration system.

+1. If necessary, open another tab and navigate to this repository.
+We will start on the **Code** tab.

 1. In the top navigation, select the **Settings** tab.